How Do I Find the Right Therapist?

 It’s important to find a therapist that has the right training and qualifications.
 But it is as important that a therapist is someone you feel you can get along with, and grow to trust.
 That's why, when you book a therapist with harleytherapy.com, we'll offer you another session with an alternative therapist free of charge if you decide that you and the first therapist you choose are not the right match.

 You may have tried typing your location into a search engine and found yourself faced with hundreds of listings, which can feel overwhelming.
-To make things more complicated, there is no legislation in the UK about who can call themselves a counsellor or a therapist.

 So, if you're thinking about starting counselling, how can you find the right therapist?
 Here are some questions you might want to ask when trying to find a therapist: